 Baby: Your baby is still just a glimmer in your eye.
 It’s difficult to know exactly when conception occurred, so doctors calculate your due date from the beginning of your last menstrual cycle.
 That’s right -- for calculation purposes, you’re “pregnant” before you even conceive!

-Tip for the Week: Make sure you've scheduled a preconception visit with your ob-gyn to determine risks of genetic diseases and environmental hazards as well as learn about necessary lifestyle changes to ensure a healthy pregnancy and baby.
+Tip for the Week: Make sure you've scheduled a preconception visit with your OB-GYN to determine risks of genetic diseases and environmental hazards as well as learn about necessary lifestyle changes to ensure a healthy pregnancy and baby.
 Most important, make sure you've started taking 0.4 milligrams, or 400 micrograms, of folic acid a day.
 Folic acid taken a few months before conception has been shown to dramatically reduce such neural tube defects as spina bifida.

 Baby: Congratulations!
 If your egg and your partner's sperm have joined successfully, your embryo is really there, although it's very small -- about the size of the head of a pin.
 It doesn't look like a fetus or baby; it's just a group of about 100 cells multiplying and growing rapidly.
 The outer layer of cells will become the placenta, and the inner layer will become the embryo.

 Mom-to-be: You won't notice any changes in your body at this point.
 Remember, you haven't even missed your period yet.
+But hormones are signaling your body to stop the menstruation process and support your pregnancy.

 Tip for the Week: Can't wait to find out?
 Take a home pregnancy test.
 They're about as reliable as a urine test or blood test done in the doctor's office -- and you get results immediately.
 To ensure accuracy, read the directions carefully and make sure all the supplies you use are clean.

 Baby: Now that your egg is fertilized, it burrows into the lining of your uterus.
 This is called implantation.
+It may happen up to 4 days after fertilization.

 Tip for the Week: Try to eat healthfully, which means choosing a variety of foods from recommended food groups and drinking at least six to eight 8-ounce glasses of water a day.
 But you don't really need to "eat for two"; you only need an extra 300 calories per day while you're pregnant.
 And don't worry if your food intake drops in the beginning because of morning sickness.
 If you've been eating right already, your baby will get what it needs.